Eid al-Adha in Nigeria: History

 Since the introduction of Islam in Nigeria, Muslims have celebrated Eid al-Adha, which falls on the tenth day of Dhu al-Hijjah every year.
 It is referred to as "Eid Al-kabir", or in Hausa Babbar Sallah.
 Muslims in Nigeria celebrate it with ritual worship that includes going to the praying ground in the morning, slaughtering sacrifices mostly in the form of male sheep (a core activity of the day), and sharing meals with family and friends.
 The aim is to share happiness with other Muslims and, in some cases, non-Muslim neighbors.

 Traditions

+Greetings

+"Barka da Sallah" is a Hausa greeting that translates to "blessed Eid prayers" or "blessed Eid celebration" and is commonly heard to said to Muslims and non Muslims alike.

 Visiting the prayer ground

 Males and females of all ages visit the prayer ground to perform the Eid prayer.
 Most of them wear new clothes to show joy and happiness, as this is one of the year's most important days.
 They perform this prayer by observing two rak’ahs after the imam and then staying on the prayer ground to listen to the sermon from the imam, also attended by kings and other dignitaries.
 A gun is fired into the sky from the royal entourage to mark the end of the prayer.